 Further, for the purposes of the modelling and understanding optimal customer responses, network tariffs are modelled as if retailers passed them through exactly.
-However in reality this approach is not necessarily required in all scenarios to achieve the outcomes and we already see and would expect significant innovation in the retail space in terms of how they present even base case tariffs to customers as the market evolves.
+However in reality this approach is not necessarily required in all scenarios to achieve the outcomes.
+We already see, and would expect to see more, significant innovation in the retail space in terms of how they present even base case tariffs to customers as the market evolves.